Tag: meltdown

 I’ve been chucked out of a conversation (and I’m having a meltdown)

 Ok, so I’m back home now, at 22.20, after a short shift in a supported living place.
-Suppoted living is where a person with disabilities lives in their own place instead of care home and have staff coming in.
-I was there with another lady, very lively and chatty, and I actually liked her, but…
+Suppoted living is where a person with disabilities lives in their own place instead of the care home and they have staff coming in.
+I was there with another lady, very lively and chatty, and I actually liked…

 -